Blog

 The Advantages of Multilayer PCB

 Having more layers means the board is thicker and, therefore, more durable than single-sided PCBs.
 This is another reason adding functionality through additional layers is preferable to increase the dimensions of a single layer.
 Printed circuit boards have ubiquitous presence today, what with them being the core of most electronic items.
 With the growing complexity of devices, Printed circuit boards are therefore increasingly becoming more complex.
 From flexible to odd shaped ones, there is a range of PCBS out there.
 While electronic devices with limited functions can do with single layer PCBs, there is an exponential growth in multi layered PCBs.
-By definition, multilayered PCB are made up of layers of double sided circuit boards with heat protective insulation between them.
+By definition, multilayered PCB are made up of layers of double-sided circuit boards with heat protective insulation between them.
 The electrical connections between the layers happen through various kinds of vias resulting in complex multilayered PCBs.
 With complexity in applications, PCBs today can range anywhere from four to twelve layers.

 • Size: Multilayer PCB have an added advantage on account of their small size as they lend themselves well.